orewa-singhaayush/Tutedude-Assignment2/README.md

 ---

-### âœ… Task 2: Sum of Integers from 1 to 50 Using a Loop
+### Task 2: Sum of Integers from 1 to 50 Using a Loop

 **Description:**
 A Python script that: